Suppose Today Was Your First Month As a Manager

 That, in itself, isn’t so bad.

 Where it becomes a problem is in its opposite form.
-Someone warns you about the bad behavior or substandard work of a person, and that prevents you from seeing the good that they do or the efforts they’re making to improve.
+Someone warns you about the bad behaviour or substandard work of a person, and that prevents you from seeing the good that they do or the efforts they’re making to improve.

 You need to evaluate the work of those you supervise on the basis of what they do for you now; not what they did or failed to do for those before you.
 To do otherwise is unfair to them and to yourself.